 “Oops!”
 I said.
 “I forgot about the coaches.
 I’ll have to tell Coach Kavanaugh during our period zero practice.
 Shit!
 I should tell Parker and the rest of the team during period zero.”
 I thought about that.
 “Actually, I just thought of a way that will work out better.
 I’ll see Coach Kavanaugh and Parker before practice, and the freshman football team when we’re suiting up in the locker room.
 I’ll try to see Heather between period zero and our English class, and if I miss her I’ll see her at lunch.
 I’ll see Frank during homeroom.
 Oh!
 Except I won’t be in homeroom because of our period zero practice.
 This is getting really complicated!
 But I’ll work it out.”

 “I think we’re good to go,” Scott said.
 He grinned, then pulled me into a kiss.

 We heard the garage door opening.
 Scott looked out his bedroom window.

 “It’s my mom.
 You know, a lot of the time my dad gets home late.
 I say we tell her now, then when Josh comes home we’ll tell him.
 What time will you have to leave?”

 “About quarter to six.”

-“If my dad’s home before then we’ll tell him together, otherwise I’ll tell him when he gets home.
+“If Josh is home before my dad then we’ll tell them together, otherwise I’ll tell my dad when he gets home and Josh later.
 Okay, let’s go downstairs and tell my mom our big news.”
 Scott grinned.
 “What do you say?”

 “Let’s do it.”

 Mrs. Sanderson wasn’t in the kitchen when we got there.
 “You want something to drink?
-I’m going to have a lime soda.”
+I’m going to have a lime soda,” Scott asked.